rousan/vector.svg/README.md

 ##### `prototype.attr()`

-This method is frequently used to manipulate attributes of the element.
+This method is frequently used to manipulate attributes of a element.

 All the forms are: